 To help make notetaking fun and beneficial for your homeschooling kiddos, here are a few strategies to consider.

 As with any academic subject, notetaking also has its steps to learn in order to do it properly.
-To keep it simple, here are practical steps you can teach your child:
+To keep it simple, here’s an effective way you can teach your child, whether they are in middle school or you have a high school student:

 - Choose a method that resonates with their learning style (we’ll discuss those next).